"Seeing the Faces Is So Important" -- Experiences From Online Team Meetings on Commercial Virtual Reality Platforms: Conclusion

 Our results indicate that the currently available off-the-shelf social VR platforms tested in this study do not yet sufficiently meet the needs and preferences of users to attend weekly team meetings like ours.
 Although they provide advantages in certain aspects, limitations such as time-consuming preparations, technical issues, HMD discomfort, motion sickness, and unavailable secondary tasks were among the main reasons for returning to video conferencing.
-Moreover, the findings indicate that the meeting format was not ideal for making full use of the benefits of social VR.
-Above all, our results reveal how important it is for meeting attendees to see the facial expressions and emotions of their colleagues and the current limitations of VR platforms in this regard.
+Moreover, the findings indicate that the meeting format was not ideal for fully using the benefits of social VR.
+Above all, our results reveal how important it is for meeting attendees to see their colleagues' facial expressions and emotions and the current limitations of VR platforms in this regard.
 We suspect this to be the strongest contributor to the higher co-presence ratings of video calls compared to VR that we unexpectedly measured.

 Some of the problems we encountered on our journey might be resolved within this decade thanks to technical advancements.
 As outlined in the Lessons Learned subsections above, new technologies using electromyogram and neuromuscular signals, as well as eye gaze and facial reconstruction, will provide avatars with rich emotional expressivity.
 Also, body language will be more realistic with advanced sensors and inverse kinematics.
 Peripherals such as physical keyboards and other components or applications of existing workflows will be seamlessly integrated into the virtual meeting environment.
 This considerably improves text input capabilities and the support of secondary tasks.
 In the meantime, usability issues on the software side will be resolved, and the devices will become lighter and more convenient.
 Prospectively, if this case study had been conducted in a few years, the outcome concerning these challenges might be completely different.